fengyuwu/Chord-DHT/README.md

 Getting Started
 ---------------

 This project implemented a simple DHT based on Chord.
-Although the design described here is based on Chord, it is a simplified version of Chord.
+Although the design described here is based on Chord, it is a simplified version of Chord.To test the DHT, clone the whole project and open it in Android Studio.

 Testing